Bayesian Bandwidth Test and Selection for High-dimensional Banded Precision Matrices: Numerical Results

-Based on 100 simulations, we calculated the proportion of correct detections of $k_0$, $\what{p}_0 = \sum_{s=1}^{100}I(\hat{k}_0^{(s)} = k_0)/100 $, and averaged bandwidth estimate, $\what{k}_0 = \sum_{s=1}^{100}\hat{k}_0^{(s)} /100$, where $\hat{k}_0^{(s)}$ is the estimated bandwidth for the $s$th data set.
-The simulation results are reported in Table \ref{table:comp1}.
-We denoted the proposed method in this paper as BBS, the Bayesian Bandwidth Selector.
-As expected, our method outperforms the other Bayesian procedures of \cite{lee2017estimating} and \cite{banerjee2014posterior}.
-Although \cite{lee2017estimating} is slightly better than \cite{banerjee2014posterior}, both of them consistently underestimate the true bandwidth $k_0$.
-The bandwidth selection procedures of \cite{an2014hypothesis} are comparable to our method for all the settings.
-Note that, however, our method has the advantage that it can be used directly for the estimation problem beyond the bandwidth selection.
+Performance of each method were evaluated by the proportion of correct detections of $k_0$, $\what{p}_0 = \sum_{s=1}^{50}I(\hat{k}_0^{(s)} = k_0)/50 $, and averaged bandwidth estimate, $\what{k}_0 = \sum_{s=1}^{50}\hat{k}_0^{(s)} /50$, where $\hat{k}_0^{(s)}$ is the estimated bandwidth for the $s$th data set.
+Our method, the BBS, consistently outperformed other competitors in most settings.
+The bandwidth selection procedures of \cite{an2014hypothesis} worked reasonably well for large $n$ and large $p$ cases, but it seems somewhat unstable when $(n=70, p=100)$.
+Although \cite{lee2017estimating} is slightly better than \cite{banerjee2014posterior}, both of them consistently underestimated the true bandwidth $k_0$.
+The proposed prior $\pi(k) \propto \exp(-k^4)$ seems to be too strong to put sufficient masses near the true bandwidth $k_0$ especially when $k_0$ is not small.
+Figure \ref{fig:comparison} shows the bandwidth selection results of BBS and the test in \cite{an2014hypothesis} to compare the performance of the two methods at a glance.
+As shown in Tables \ref{table:comp1} and \ref{table:comp2}, the BBS outperformed the bandwidth tests in \cite{an2014hypothesis} in most cases.